influxdata/flux/docs/SPEC.md

     name(person:device) // Type error, "device" does not have a property name.

-This is structural polymorphism, records of differing types can be used as the same type so long as they both contain the necessary properties.
+Records of differing types can be passed to the same function so long as they contain the necessary properties.
 The necessary properties are determined by the use of the record.

-This form of polymorphism means that these checks are performed during type inference and not during runtime.
-Type errors are found and reported before runtime.
+##### Ad hoc Polymorphism

+Ad hoc polymorphism is the notion that a function can be applied to arguments of different types, with different behavior depending on the type.

+    add = (a, b) => a + b

+    // Integer addition
+    add(a: 1, b: 1)

+    // String concatenation
+    add(a: "str", b: "ing")

+    // Addition not defined for boolean data types add(a: true, b: false)

 #### Kind Constraints